Food Services Personnel

 Potable water will be available, at all times, in each of the school cafeterias.
 We encourage you to supply your child with a water bottle that can be refilled at the water stations.

-As part of the NLSP, for those students who do not want milk, we will offer soy milk, 100% fruit juice and a vegetable-based juice as a lunch option.
+As part of the NLSP, for those students who have milk intolerants, we will offer soy milk at no additional cost.
+We also offer 100% fruit juice and a vegetable-based juice as a lunch option.

 Cafeteria Cash and Check Deposits - We are asking our families to have all cash and check deposits in an envelope with the students' name printed, cash amount and the student's ID Number.
 We are trying to eliminate the handling of cash at the registers.
 All cash deposits will all be placed in the student's account and no change will be given.
 Please send only what you want deposited at that time.
 We will have extra envelopes available at the registers for the students to fill out if an envelope is forgotten.